maxtkc/mvths-wiki/docs/044c-sensor-breadboard.rst

 ~~~~~~~~

 #.
 Add a potentiometer to your breadboard and write a program to change the brightness of all eight LEDs based on the value of the potentiometer.
 #.
 Add a light sensor to your board and write a program to turn on the LEDs when you place your hand over the sensor.
 #.
 Add a temperature sensor to your board and write a program to turn on the LEDs when it reaches a specific temperature.
+#.
+Write a demo program that you might consider using for your light box.